 When I get back from work late, or tired, or both, it’s hard sometimes to motivate myself to cook something proper for dinner.
 I often find myself eating freezer junk or having a takeaway, when I’d much rather have something healthy.
 Here’s my solution.
 Pasta, whatever random ingredient I find in the fridge, and a quick […]Read More Three quick and easy vegan pasta sauces

-Awesome tasty chilli with beans and seitan #vegan A post shared by Mrs Veg (@mrs_veg) on Jun 17, 2014 at 1:40pm PDT Chilli was one of the first proper dishes I learned to cook.
-When I became vegetarian in my early teens I started helping my mum out in the kitchen by making the vegetarian version […]Read More Chilli con seitan
+View this post on Instagram Awesome tasty chilli with beans and seitan #vegan A post shared by Mrs Veg Ⓥ (@mrs_veg) on Jun 17, 2014 at 1:40pm PDT Chilli was one of the first proper dishes I learned to cook.
+When I became vegetarian in my early teens I started helping my mum out in the […]Read More Chilli con seitan

 I’ve been growing my own chillies at home for a few years now.
 If you look after the plants well, they can keep fruiting from spring all the way through to autumn and beyond.
 There’s always a bit of a glut around late summer though, and if you preserve that glut well you can have […]Read More Drying red chillies